tomecky1/tomecky1/README.md

 - 👋 Hi, I’m Tomasz Piotrowski
 - 👀 I’m interested in web developing
-- 🌱 I’m currently learning TypeScript and React and Tanstack
+- 🌱 I’m currently learning TypeScript and React and Tanstack Query
-- 💞️ I’m looking to collaborate on bootcamp projects and internships
+- 💞️ I’m looking for new job opportunities and projects also internships
 - 📫 How to reach me https://tomekpiotrowski-homepage.netlify.app/

 <!---